Applications for the 2020-2022 edition are now closed.

-The students who want to apply to the program at the M1 level need a “Bachelor” or “Licence” level corresponding to, at least, 180 ECTS (validated for European students or Partner countries), in the field of : physics, engineering, electrical engineering, mechanical engineering, physical chemistry, applied physics, optics or a related field.
+The students who want to apply to the program at the M1 level need a “Bachelor” or “Licence” level corresponding to, at least, 180 ECTS (validated for European students or Partner countries), in the field of : physics, engineering, electrical engineering, mechanical engineering, physical chemistry, applied physics.

-Most students who apply are currently enrolled for their last year or session of a BSc or BEng program or equivalent.
+Most applicants are currently enrolled for their last year or session of a BSc or BEng program or equivalent.
 In this case the original version of the diploma will be asked after selection.

 A good level in English is required, since all courses are taught in English.

 The applications are examined by the selection board of the consortium.

 The selection criteria, which aims at recruiting top level candidates, will be based on the results obtained in the previous academic education of the applicant, on the academic background, on the CV, on the quality of the university of origin and on the motivation and recommendation letters.
 Only candidates with a good English level will be considered.

 Students will be ranked by the selection board.
 The students of the main list and of the reserve list will be contacted by email after the selection board’s decision.

 The admission of candidates from Programme and Partner countries will take place according to the rules imposed by the European commission.